 We are unable to guarantee housing for the entire time you are at NJIT.

-Over 1,930 students live on campus in five co-ed residence halls.
+Almost 2,000 students live on campus in five co-ed residence halls and the Greek Village.

 First year students live in Cypress, Redwood and the Honors Halls.
-Rooms are fully furnished, air- conditioned and are wired for networking to the University's main computer system and to the Internet.
+Rooms are fully furnished, air- conditioned with Wifi and Internet.
 Each hall has common areas and facilities including lounges, study areas, kitchens and laundry rooms.
 Rooms are wired for phone and cable TV.
 Other services include: washer and dryers, snack and soda machines, recreational equipment (pool, ping- pong, large screen televisions, etc.) and mail service Monday-Friday.
-Redwood Hall has: *207 first year and upper class students *double rooms *two community bathrooms on each floor Cypress Hall has: *430 first year and upper class students *two double rooms share a bathroom.
+Redwood Hall has: *195 first year and upper class students *double rooms *two community bathrooms on each floor Cypress Hall has: *430 first year and upper class students *two double rooms share a bathroom.
+Honors Hall has: *360 first year and upper class students *double rooms share a bathroom.

 Upper class students live in every buildings.
-Rooms are fully furnished, air-conditioned and are wired for networking to the University's main computer system and to the Internet.
+Rooms are fully furnished, air-conditioned with Wifi and Internet.
 Each hall has common areas and facilities including lounges, study areas, kitchens and laundry rooms.
 Rooms are wired for phone and cable TV.
 Other services include: washer and dryers, snack and soda machines, recreational equipment (pool, ping-pong, large screen televisions, etc.) and mail service Monday-Friday.
-Laurel Hall has: *582 upper class students *single and double room suites with a shared bathroom Oak Hall has: *213 upper class and graduate students *double rooms with kitchen and shared bathroom *four and five-person apartments with two bedrooms, bath, lounge and kitchen.
+Laurel Hall has: *582 upper class students *single and double room suites with a shared bathroom Oak Hall has: *186 upper class and graduate students *double rooms with kitchen and shared bathroom *four and five-person apartments with two bedrooms, bath, lounge and kitchen.
 Greek Village consists of eight houses for 192 members of fraternities and sororities in two person suites.
 A suite includes two double rooms.
 Each suite has a shared bathroom.
 All rooms are furnished with a bed, dresser, desk, chair, and lamp, for each student.

 NJIT has a food service contract with an independent vendor, which offers well-balanced, nutritious meals with menus that feature traditional hot foods, fast foods, soup and salad bar, deli sandwiches and desserts.
 Pizza, Italian specialties and grilled sandwiches are also featured.
 Options to the full-feature menu include vegetarian, vegan and low-fat desserts.

 Yes, flex dollars transfer from fall to spring semester.
-Any flex dollars left at the end of spring semester are not refundable.
+Any flex dollars left at the end of spring semester are non refundable.